 The Chief Engineer utilizes advanced skills to perform complex preventive maintenance and corrective repair of buildings, industrial systems, vehicles, equipment, and grounds.
 Working under limited supervision, monitors building system operations and performance.
 Utilizes several trade skills such as plumbing, electrical, heating and cooling.

 The Chief Engineer serves as the system/subject matter expert for capital construction activities and assists design professionals in the preparation of detailed drawings.
-Additionally, the Chief Engineer supervises installation of mechanical equipment.
+The Chief Engineer acts as the owners representative on mechanical projects, directly supervising project coordinators, technicians or mechanical contractors on small mechanical projects and as an integral part of the project team for medium to large mechanical capital projects.